TicketmasterMobileStudio/GridViewPager/README.md

 - GridPagerTransformer, works just like PagerTransformer but gives x and y offsets instead of just a page offset.
 - `setSlideAnimationDuration` Will set the duration of programmatic page changing.
 - Corner Offsets will allow creation of the page in the upper left, upper right, lower left and lower right.
 This will always respect the offsets described by the adapter for the surrounding individual positions but beyond that there is no additional control.
 This is useful when animating side pages.
 - All scrollable views have full support.
-This includes ScrollView, ListView, RecyclerView and any view that responses correctly to `isScrollable` methods.
+This includes ScrollView, ListView, RecyclerView and any view that responds correctly to `isScrollable` methods.
 The GridViewPager will look at the root view and its direct children.
 Any deeper then that is not currently supported.

 ### What isn't supported